IngestAI/embedditor/README.md

 </p>

 # Get the most out of your vector search

-Embedditor is an open source editor that helps you edit GPT / LLM embeddings just as if it's a Microsoft Word document, so you can get the most out of your vector search, while significanty reducing costs of embedding and vector storage.
+Embedditor is an open source embedding pre-reprocessing editor, that helps you edit GPT / LLM embeddings just as if it's a Microsoft Word document, so you can get the most out of your vector search, while significanty reducing costs of embedding and vector storage.

 # Features
 **Rich editor Interface**